 You may contact CBH Member Services at 1-888-545-2600 if you need help or have questions about Fair Hearings.

-You can also contact the Pennsylvania Legal Aid Network, Community Legal Services, or the Pennsylvania Health Law Project (information listed in the Help section above).
+You can also contact the Pennsylvania Legal Aid Network, Community Legal Services, or the Pennsylvania Health Law Project (information listed in Section 7.4: Help with the Complaints and Services Processes on page 63).